Neuroimmunology-UiO/gather/README.md

 ## Clonality analysis

-After successfully assembling B-cell receptor sequences for each cell, the reconstructed heavy and light chains—each saved in separate FASTA files with identifiable headers—can be merged across all cells to perform clonality analysis.
+After successfully assembling B-cell receptor sequences for each cell, the reconstructed heavy and light chains—each saved in separate FASTA files with distinct headers—can be merged across all cells to perform clonality analysis.

 ### Step 1: Prepare IgBLAST and Reference Databases